mitchellciupak-archived/LeetLine/README.md

 # LeetLine
-A CLI created in Python to help me quiz myself on questions from Leetcode or Cracking the Coding Interview.
+A CLI created in Python to help quiz yourself on questions from Leetcode or Cracking the Coding Interview.

 # Features
 * File/Project Storage